mpdairy/posh/README.md

 If you put any variable symbols in the `args` (symbols starting with a `?`), the query will return an empty set on its very first load and won't change until a datom is matched from the tx report.

+This also is just a lame trick and probably no use.

 ## More later...